-We use Google Analytics to analyse how our website is used.
+We use Google Analytics to analyze how our website is used.
 Google Analytics generates statistical and other information about website use by means of cookies, which are stored on users’ computers.
 The information generated relating to our website is used to create reports about the use of the website.
 Google will store this information.
 View Google’s privacy notice.

-We use StatCounter to analyse the use of this website.
+We use StatCounter to analyze the use of this website.
 StatCounter generates statistical and other information about website use by means of cookies, which are stored on users’ computers.
 The information generated relating to our website is used to create reports about the use of the website.
 StatCounter will store this information.
 View StatCounter’s privacy notice.

 We use WordPress for our website.
 WordPress also store personal information in their user profile.
 You can see their privacy notice here.

 You can switch off cookies by changing your browser preferences.
 Be aware that this might affect functionality when using our website.

 Our website may contain links to other websites run by other organizations.
 This privacy notice applies only to our website‚ so we encourage you to read the privacy statements on the other websites you visit – while we have slight control freak tendencies, we are not responsible for the privacy notices and practices of other websites, even if you access them using links from our website.

 The designated data protection officer is Anthony Walker, PhD, firstname.lastname@example.org.